 Victorian Christmas IV

-Victorian Christmas IV is my salute to the Placerville area of California.
+I suppose Victorian Christmas IV is my salute to the Placerville area, where many Christmas trees are grown and where orchards brim over with delicious apples.
 Perhaps that’s why I’ve included both a Christmas tree and a tribute to the region’s apples.
-Notice the hot apple pie in the mother’s hands?
-One thing is certain – both the Christmas tree and the apple pie will provide much pleasure on a frosty winter evening.
+Notice the hot apple pie in the mother’s hands.
+One thing is certain…both the Christmas tree and the apple pie will provide much pleasure on a frosty winter evening.

 - In an ongoing tribute to his wife Nanette, Thomas Kinkade has hidden four N’s in Victorian Christmas IV, Bringing Home the Christmas Tree.

 - Victorian Christmas IV is the fourth and final painting in Thomas Kinkade’s popular Christmas series – the Victorian Christmas Collection.

 - Family is at the center in this Christmas painting and is the heart of Christmas.
 Here Thom reversed the traditional gender roles as the mother and the son baked the apple pie, while the father and daughter went out to cut down their Christmas tree.